varunmadhavam/RTL_Design_With_SKY130/README.md

 ![](/src/img/Verilog-flyer.png)

 This repo aims to document the 5 day [workshop](https://www.vlsisystemdesign.com/rtl-design-using-verilog-with-sky130-technology/) conducted by [VSD Corp.
-Pvt Ltd](https://www.vlsisystemdesign.com/) on RTL desing using verilog with SKY130 technology.
+Pvt Ltd](https://www.vlsisystemdesign.com/) on RTL design using verilog with SKY130 technology.

 # Table of Contents